ENG

 6. Can I export any amount of kWh I want at the feed‐in tariff?

-No. The feed-in tariff is paid for electricity exported subject to a limit as established by the feed-in tariff scheme as follows:
+No, the feed-in tariff is paid for electricity exported subject to a limit as established by the feed-in tariff scheme as follows:

-(i).
-In the case of a PV system which installation was approved a feed-in tariff by the Malta Resources Authority before 31st December 2012 the following caps on the electricity exported and reimbursed by the applicable feed-in tariff apply:
+(i) In the case of a PV system which installation was approved a feed-in tariff by the Malta Resources Authority before 31st December 2012 the following caps on the electricity exported and reimbursed by the applicable feed-in tariff apply:

-a) In the case of PV installed on residential or domestic premises, the amount of electricity exported annually to the electricity grid and reimbursed by the applicable feed-in tariff is capped to the amount equivalent to kWp of the installation multiplied by 1600 but not exceeding 4800kWh/annum; and
+1. In the case of PV installed on residential or domestic premises, the amount of electricity exported annually to the electricity grid and reimbursed by the applicable feed-in tariff is capped to the amount equivalent to kWp of the installation multiplied by 1600 but not exceeding 4800kWh/annum; and

-b) In the case of PV installed on premises for commercial use, the amount of electricity exported annually to the electricity grid and reimbursed by the applicable feed-in tariff is capped to the amount equivalent to the kWp installed and multiplied by 1600 but not exceeding 160,000kWh /annum.
+2. In the case of PV installed on premises for commercial use, the amount of electricity exported annually to the electricity grid and reimbursed by the applicable feed-in tariff is capped to the amount equivalent to the kWp installed and multiplied by 1600 but not exceeding 160,000kWh /annum.

-(ii).
-In the case of a PV system which installation was approved by the Malta Resources Authority or the Regulator for Energy and Water Services after 1st January 2013, the amount of electricity exported annually to the electricity grid and reimbursed by the applicable feed-in tariff is capped to the amount equivalent to the kWp of the installation multiplied by 1600.
+ii) In the case of a PV system which installation was approved by the Malta Resources Authority or the Regulator for Energy and Water Services after 1st January 2013, the amount of electricity exported annually to the electricity grid and reimbursed by the applicable feed-in tariff is capped to the amount equivalent to the kWp of the installation multiplied by 1600.

 7. What happens if I export to the grid more than the limit allowed for my PV system?